ys4i/75XL2_test/README.md

-# Bike Real-Time Plot
+# AEROBIKE 75XLII Real-Time Plot

-This project is designed to monitor and visualize heart rate and rotation speed data from a KONAMI AEROBIKE 75XLIII in real-time using Python.
+This project is designed to monitor and visualize heart rate and rotation speed data from a KONAMI AEROBIKE 75XLII in real-time using Python.
 The data is retrieved via a serial connection and plotted using Matplotlib.

 ## Project Structure